 As I took the step to college (Go Cyclones!), my intent was to hurry up and get back home to the farm.
 I wanted nothing more than to return to my family and the local community that was dear to my heart.
 However, intent and outcomes rarely match up.
 I realized part way through college that the family farm could only support one family; this led to a dramatic shift in my trajectory.
 While that change has led to a successful and enjoyable career in Ag, I have continued to insert the outdoor lifestyle that surrounds production agriculture.

-Today, that desire to take control of our personal food chain pushes us to pursue nature's design, to work with carbon cycles and to rebuild the ecosystems that ultimately support our family and broader communities.
-This way of farming is called REGENERATIVE AGRICULTURE and it is way of the future!
+Today, that desire to take control of our personal food chain pushes us to pursue nature's design, to work with carbon/water/nutrient cycles and to rebuild the ecosystems that ultimately support our family and broader communities.
+This way of farming is called REGENERATIVE AGRICULTURE and it is THE way of the future!

 We are now driven to rebuild the soil and leave it in better shape for the next person to farm it.
 Our goal is to build the farm beyond the point where it supports multiple generations.
 It is our way to grow a business with our kids and provide incentive to keep strong connections within the family unit and local community....(heck, maybe one of them will decide to run with this thing!).